 125% Average annual debt service.

-The Issuer recovers the DSRF deposit at the end of the bond issue and can use it to pay back the last year's Debt Service.
+The Issuer gets the DSRF deposit back at the end of the bond issue and usually uses it to pay back the last year's Debt Service.

-A non refundable Surety Payment to an insurer equal to 2% to 3% of the DSRF can be substituted, but you never recover the cost.
+If the issuers don't want or can't fund a DSRF, then a non refundable Surety Payment to an insurer equal to 2% to 3% of the DSRF can be used instead.
+But issuers never recover the cost, compared to the DSRF where it does get the DSRF back plus interest.

 Debt Service Fund (Revenue Bonds).

-Is an account where deposits equal to1/6 od the next upcoming Bond Interest payment to bond holders + 1/12 next Bond Principal payment to bond holders are made every month from Revenues to pay the Debt Service on time.
+Is an account where deposits equal to1/6 of the next upcoming Bond Interest payment and 1/12 of next Bond Principal payment are made every month from Revenues to pay the Debt Service on time.

 Refundings are a large part of the business.
-They are bond refinancings, akin to mortgage refi's, where money from new bonds (loans) is put into interest-bearing accounts called escrows that are used to pay off the Refunded Bonds' principal, interest and call premium (penalty) by the bond's call date.
-So instead of putting the money into a construction account, as is done with hew money bonds, the money is put into an escrow account to eventually pay off the old bonds.
+They are bond refinancings, akin to mortgage refi's.
+Money from new 'refunding' bond issues (ie, from new loans akin to new refi mortgages) is put into an interest-bearing account or escrow which is then used to pay off the Refunded Bonds' principal, interest and call premium (penalty) by the bond's call date.
+So instead of putting the money into a construction account, like a hew money bonds, the money is put into an escrow account to eventually pay off the old bonds.
+But unlike mortgage refinancings, where the old principal is paid off immediately, refunding escrows can last for years paying principal and interest on the old bonds (analogous to paying construction draws) until it can finally pay off the outstanding principal on the call date.

-New Refunding principal and interest payments are structured to produce either level or upfront savings versus the old refunded principal and interest payments.
+New Refunding principal and interest payments are structured to produce either level savings, or upfront savings compared to the old refunded principal and interest payments.

 Types of Refundings: